isejy07/Project3-OffSec-Final/README.md

 ### Contents of Presentation
 - Use of NMAP to expose network IPs and vulnerable ports
-- Launch a brute force attack in Kali Linux using Hydra (password cracker with wordlist)
+- Launch a brute force attack in Kali Linux using WPScan (penetration test on WordPress publishing software)
-- Craft a malicious executable with Msfvenom and attack the target using Metasploit (Meterpreter session)
+-
-- Identify components of the attack using a SIEM (Kibana Reporting)
+-
-- Propose alerts and hardening strategies to respond to potential future attacks
+-

 ### Feature Presentation